rrocharoberto/fields-data/README.md

 # fields-data
-This project offers a simple rest API to manage fields data and retrieve weather history of fields.
+This project contains a simple rest API to manage fields data and retrieve weather history of the fields.

 # Rest API Requirements

+This project has two use cases:

 ## 1) Field management

-A Rest API access through `/fields` endpoint.
+A Rest API access through `/fields` endpoint that should offer CRUD operations for field data.

 The JSON structure is defined in a private document.